 Desktop Screens

 The desktop screen is where users interact with your Overwolf app outside of the game.
-Unlike in-game overlays or second-monitor experiences, the desktop screen serves as a hub for navigation, settings, and deeper engagement with app features.
+Unlike in-game overlays or second screen experiences, the desktop screen serves as a hub for navigation, settings, and deeper engagement with app features.
+It also can be a source monetization from both ads and subscriptions.

 The Desktop screen plays an important role in Overwolf apps.
 It provides:

 - User interaction and support.
-The desktop is ideal for allowing users to interact with:
+The desktop screen is generally used when the user is not playing the game.
+Therefore, it is ideal for allowing users to interact with:

 - App settings and customization.